FazioNico/ionic-mean-typescript/README.md

 Deploy runing task

 ### Github
+- config mongodb URL
-- config mongodb URL- open this project in your IDE and install all node_modules from IDE CLI `$ nvm use 7`, `$ npm install` and run server with `$ npm run delpoy` this will push `./www` folder on your Github gh-pages branch repository
+- open this project in your IDE and install all node_modules from IDE CLI `$ nvm use 7`, `$ npm install` and run server with `$ npm run delpoy` this will push `./www` folder on your Github gh-pages branch repository

 ### Heroku
 *coming soon...*